 1. Improve Your Communication

-The best boards are teams.
-They make sure everyone has a voice (even if they are repeating what you said) and is patient to understand the others point of view.
-In a small business, you have limited opportunity to manage large meetings with outspoken views.
-Being part of a board allows you to lead your peers with diplomacy and patience.
+The best boards are teams and ensure everyone has a voice.
+In a small business, you have limited opportunities to manage large meetings with conflicting views.
+But, being part of a board allows you to collaborate with diplomacy and patience.

 2. Grow Your Skills